wikichua/SAP/wiki/wiki.md

 1. Notification swal2 for brand (https://realrashid.github.io/sweet-alert/install)
     1. Convert alert.blade.php to brand component
 1. ~MongoDB package - activity logs should be in mongodb (https://github.com/jenssegers/laravel-mongodb)~ Maybe NO
+1. Brand Specific Module (in case of the module on specific for the brand)

 ## Todo List